-ISO/IEC 27001:2013—more commonly known as ISO 27001—is the leading international standard for information security.
+ISO/IEC 27001:2022 is the leading international standard for information security.
 It was established in 2005 by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

 This international standard was developed to help organisations around the world manage risks associated with information security threats through the adoption of an Information Security Management System (ISMS).

 ISO 27001 specifies the requirements for establishing, implementing, maintaining, and continually improving an ISMS.
 It requires organisations to identify information security risks and provide appropriate processes (named ‘controls’) against said risks.
 There is a total of 114 security controls that organisations must implement to obtain the ISO 27001 certification.
 These controls fall into 14 categories:

 10 – System Acquisition, Development and Maintenance

 13 – Information Security Aspects of Business Continuity Management